The Complete Mystery of Madeleine McCann™

 With astonishing courage, the jury actually did pronounce Penn and Mead not guilty.
 A spectacular battle of wills ensued with the judge first threatening the jurors and then incarcerating them for contempt of court.

 Indeed, he sent them to the cells and ordered that they be fed only on bread and water.
 After the jury continued to insist on a ‘Not Guilty’ verdict throughout the day, he ordered them to be detained overnight.
 The second day, the jury - once again existing only on bread and water - kept on insisting that Penn was not guilty and were detained a second night.
-Only after this second night in the cells, and much controversy outside the court, was a review was ordered after the dissidents' supporters produced a writ of habeas corpus.
+Only after this second night in the cells, and much controversy outside the court, was a review was ordered after the dissidents' supporters produced a writ of [You must be registered and logged in to see this link.].
 The Chief Justice, Vaughan, in a decision which was widely held to have ‘toppled the old order’, finally upheld the right of juries to give a verdict according to their convictions.
 Penn was acquitted.

 A large marble plaque which commemorates the trial of Penn and Mead is preserved in the original entrance lobby of the Central Criminal Court.
 The building stands on the site of Newgate prison, which was adjacent to the Sessions House where the trial was held.